MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ## 6. Deploy the Azure Cache for Redis

+Azure Cache for Redis is based on the popular software Redis.
+It is typically used as a cache to improve the performance and scalability of systems that rely heavily on backend data-stores.

 Regardless of what method it's used to create the Azure Cache for Redis, if you look within the resource group in the Azure Portal it should look like it's shown below.
 The only additional resource created would be the cache itself.

 <center>